NipunaGamage888/nipuna-gamage-capstone/readme.md

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe

 -Find the closest parking lot to my destination
--The user can login to dispute any issues and manage the parkings and accounts -Parking lot owners can register there parking lots -User can make payments to book there parking space
+-The user can login manage the parkings and accounts dispute -Parking lot owners can register there parking lots -Attendees can check for vehicles
+-attendees can make complains

 ## Implementation